In case of emergency, please call triple zero (000)

 • If they are vomiting a lot or they can’t stop vomiting.

-• If they have an injury or have hit their head from falling over.
+• If they have an injury or have hit their head from a fall.

 • If you think their drink has been ‘spiked’—this means they could be incoherent (not making sense), unable to stand up, or falling in and out of consciousness.